DIVYANSH856/cicd-kube-docker/README.md

 ## Project Overview

-This repository contains the code and configurations for an automated CI/CD pipeline that deploys a Java application to a Kubernetes cluster using Docker and Helm.
+This repository contains the code and configurations for an automated CI/CD pipeline that deploys a Java application to a Kubernetes cluster using Docker , kops and Helm.
 The pipeline automates the entire process, from code commits to deployment, with a focus on maintaining code quality and scalability.

 ---